neotoma/about/README.md

 ### Organization

 Asheville is an open source software project intended to have no central authority or managing body but rather various contributors working collaboratively within a greater community.
-We are currently assessing open source license options to make the legal implications of this intent clear.
+We are currently assessing open source licensing options to make the legal implications of this intent clear.

 Most anyone can participate in everything from product planning to code reviews and feature discussions.
-If you are interested in participating, we encourage you to join us in IRC and for a meeting, per further instructions below.
+If you are interested in participating, we encourage you to join us in IRC or for a meeting, per further instructions below.

 In order to facilitate collaboration, Asheville uses GitHub to share not only code but ideas and discussions as well.

 ### Productization Goals

 We are not, however, content on simply drafting specifications and providing source code.
-We fully intend to produce a hosted version of Asheville that provides clear value to non-technical end users in addition to technical ones.
+We fully intend to produce a hosted version of Asheville that provides clear value to non-technical and technical users alike.

 We strive not only towards a long-term vision that embodies the project's general ideals but short-term releases as well.
 These releases will incrementally provide more and more value along the lines of the greater vision while ensuring that we get critical feedback from users and the community.